zethon/ttvg/docs/lua-dev.md

 end
 ```

 The first time the scene is entered this will run.
-However when the player leaves the scene, the data to which `gPlayer` points is invalidated but the underlying value of `gPlayer' is still non-nil.
+However when the player leaves the scene, the data to which `gPlayer` points is invalidated but the underlying value of `gPlayer` is still non-nil.
 Hence when the user re-enteres the scene and `someOtherFunction` is invoked, the methos `Player.getHealth()` will be called on corrupted data.

 The correct way to do this would be to just set it every time: